IceGawd/VoltageDimentionalReduction/clean_code/Voltage_Project_Plan.md

 Another paper that is important for understanding this project is Doyle and Snell "Random walks and electric networks"

-The Structure from Voltage paper proposes an logarithm for analyzing a data cloud in a metric space and to use this map to generate two dimensional visualizations of parts of this data cloud.
+The Structure from Voltage paper proposes an algorithm for analyzing a data cloud in a metric space and to use this map to generate two dimensional visualizations of parts of this data cloud.
 The work is based on the seminal work of Belkin and